pitosalas/cleancont/output/2018-12-07-some-great-links-for-12082018.md

 ---
 title: "Some great links for  12/08/2018"
-subtitle: "[Picking a colour scale for scientific graphics | Better Figures](https://betterfigures.org/2015/06/..."
+subtitle: "Picking a colour scale for scientific graphics | Better Figures"
 category: "301"
 tags: []
 date: "2018-12-07"